See the view through Nature’s Window at Kalbarri.

 People travel to the west to see the wildflowers, and they are a sight to behold.
 The colours so vibrant, from reds, purples, yellows, oranges.

-If you don’t have the time to travel all of the west, don’t despair head to Perth in September for the Kings Park festival.
+If you don’t have the time to travel all of the west, don’t despair head to Perth in September for the Kings Park festival, where they showcase so many amazing wildflowers.

 Next stop along the Great Northern Highway is Fitzroy Crossing, home of the beautiful Geike Gorge.
 This stunning Gorge is on the Fitzroy River, and tours are conducted frequently throughout each day.